Beginn-coder/AI-assisted-Detection-Engineering-Incident-Response/README.md

        - Operator: contains
        - Value: Whoami

+Repeat these steps for each of your Sigma rules by simply coping the initial node

 ### Step 3: Add the AI Agent Action

   1. Look at your Tines left-hand menu, find the AI Agent Action, and drag it onto your canvas.